philipwalton/blog/articles/2016-06-22-learning-how-to-set-up-automated-cross-browser-javascript-unit-testing.md

 This example uses Mocha and the Node.js `assert` module, but it doesn't really matter what testing or assertion library you use, it could be anything.

-Since Mocha runs in Node.js, you can run this test from the terminal line with the following command:
+Since Mocha runs in Node.js, you can run this test from your terminal with the following command:

 ```
 mocha test/some-class-test.js